Epstein Act Part II

 The FBI explains its own files

-The bill requires the Bureau to do that work in public.
+So the bill requires the Bureau to do that work in public.
 For each term, the report must show where it appears, the surrounding context, and every plausible explanation, from innocent food references to internal Bureau slang to alleged criminal usage.
 It must also say whether any investigation was opened, extended, or dropped based on those terms.

 The death of Jeffrey Epstein

 It is worth noting that the FBI's determination, which holds that Epstein died by suicide and that no criminality was involved, remains the official federal finding, and the DOJ Inspector General's 2023 report stated that it did not uncover evidence contradicting that determination.
-The bill requires that the questions surrounding the institutional failures be examined in public, on the record, with testimony from independent forensic experts who do not work for the federal government.
+The MAD Act simply requires that the questions surrounding the institutional failures be examined in public, on the record, with testimony from independent forensic experts who do not work for the federal government.
 Those experts receive personal security protection from the U.S. Marshals Service.

-Maxwell, in person
+Maxwell, but in person

 Ghislaine Maxwell already appeared before the House Oversight Committee in February 2026, virtually, on a video link, where she pleaded the Fifth to every question.
 The MAD Act requires her to appear again, in person, before a joint Senate and House Judiciary Committee deposition, within sixty days of enactment.